Install the right heating system

-Canada is well known for its cold winters – so if you decide to use your cottage over the colder months, how you plan to heat it should be top of mind.
-You’ll need to install an appropriate heat source, but it can be challenging since your needs may vary by location and the structure of your cottage.
-It’s best to seek the advice of a local professional who will know what type of system will best suit your cottage.
+If you decide to use your cottage over the colder months, how you plan to heat it should be top of mind.
+You’ll need to install an appropriate heat source, which may vary by location and the structure of your cottage.
+It’s best to seek the advice of a local professional who will know what type of system will best suit your property.

-Properly insulating your cottage is a fundamental steppingstone to the creation of your all-season escape because cutting corners could make your cottage more difficult to heat and lead to mould and rot issues down the road.
-A well-insulated cottage will benefit you year-round by keeping your space cooler in the summer and conserving warmth during winter.
-While installing the insulation, it’s important to look for any openings or cracks that may let rodents and other pests inside.
+Properly insulating your cottage is a fundamental steppingstone to the creation of your all-season escape.
+If you cut corners, your cottage may be more difficult to heat and may experience ventilation and moisture control issues that could result in mould and rot down the road.
+A well-insulated cottage will also benefit you year-round by keeping your space cooler in the summer and conserving warmth during winter.
+Just be sure that, while installing the insulation, you seal off any openings or cracks that may let rodents and other pests inside.

-Winter can pose some challenges for your doors and windows – especially if they’re older.
-Most cottages will require energy efficient double-pane windows and doors that can be sealed tight against the winter weather.
-If this isn’t in your budget, try boosting your cottage’s energy efficiency by filling all visible holes and cracks with caulking and applying weather stripping around the door frames.
+Winter can also pose some challenges for your doors and windows – especially if they’re older.
+Most cottages will benefit from energy efficient double-pane windows and doors that can be sealed tight against the winter weather.
+If this isn’t in your budget, be sure to fill all visible holes and cracks with caulking and apply weather stripping around the door frames.

 These tips are provided for information and prevention purposes only.
 They are general in nature, and The Personal cannot be held liable for them.
 We recommend using caution and consulting an expert for comprehensive, tailored advice.